 7. We will seek to further develop strategies and interventions which can improve the progress and attainment of these pupils.

 8. We will track the impact of the strategies put into place through the funding to ensure that we can show the value that has been added to the education entitled children.

 9. We will monitor, evaluate and review the success of the impact of the pupil premium funding.

 This policy will play an important part in the educational development of the individual pupils who are entitled to the Pupil Premium.
 We will ensure that these pupils are treated equally and as favourably as others and that the additional funding is used well to address the challenges they face.
 The school will use the additional funding to promote the achievement and progress of all entitled pupils.
-Through wise use of this additional funding we are fully committed to ensuring that the individual needs of each entitled child are met.
-As a result of the additional funding, these children will make better progress and achieve higher standards that would have been likely without it.
+Through wise use of this additional funding, we are fully committed to ensuring that the individual needs of each entitled child are met.
+As a result of the additional funding, these children will make better progress and achieve higher standards than would have been likely without it.